hanggrian/which-tools/docs/apps/code.md

             src="../../../images/apps/code/visual_studio_code.svg"/>
         </td>
         <td style="text-align: left;">
-          Visual Studio Code is a decent text editor with many extensions and cloud saving to preserve user settings.
+          Visual Studio Code has a healthy amount of extensions and integrates with GitHub Copilot.
           <ul>
             <li>
               <a